Sameeryadav12/Voice_Assistant/examples/README.md

 # 🎯 Examples

-This directory contains example scripts and demonstrations for the Sigma Voice Assistant.
+This directory contains example scripts and demonstrations for the Jarvis Voice Assistant.

 ## 📁 Available Examples